ianlewis/kay/docs/source/forms-usage.rst

     def validate_password(self, value):
       if not stronger_enough(value):
-	raise ValidationError(u"The password you specified is too week.")
+	raise ValidationError(u"The password you specified is too weak.")

 What if adding a field for password confirmation?
 To do that, you have to check the values among plural fields, creating the method named